Ultra-Distance Trail Runners

 Unlike some people with big bucket lists, I run because I like to be in the mountains, to be free and moving under my own power is magical and empowering.
 I would like to explore new trails and travel to new places to understand the culture and their views about trail running.
 Racing is also fun and is very much a by product of the training that I do rather than being the only focus, I would like to try out more technical mountain races in the future with the sport expanding all the time, it’s a hard choice picking the right races that pique my interest.
 I also have several personal alpinism projects that I am keen to experiment since I live closer to the Himalaya now.
 Just like with mountain running I like to move fast and light while I’m mountaineering too, although I have very limited experience I would like to hopefully explore more under an experienced climber soon.

 I was pleasantly surprised to find an Indian brand working on products for endurance athletes.
-I have been personally consuming Unived’s products for the past couple of months and am very happy to share that they are on par with some of the best brands in Europe.
-Especially the RRUNN Pre & Post, and the Endurance Gels and Lean Protein, I find are exceptional and I see no reason why established runners abroad would not consume them.
+I have been personally consuming Unived’s products for the past 2 years and am very happy to share that they are on par with some of the best brands in Europe.
+Especially the RRUNN Pre & Post, and the Endurance Gels and Organic Protein, I find are exceptional and I see no reason why established runners abroad would not consume them.
 The RRUNN Salt Caps are topclass, too.

 I hope that through my partnership with Unived, I could help in a small way by creating more innovative and better products for the endurance community that work in the most extreme conditions.
 I am excited to be working with my first Indian brand and hopefully this will be the start of a fruitful relationship.